getpatchwork/patchwork/docs/deployment.md

   <dt>PW_DB_NAME=patchwork</dt>
   <dd>Name of the database</dd>
   <dt>PW_DB_USER=www-data</dt>
-  <dd>Username that the patchwork app will access the database with</dd>
+  <dd>Username that the Patchwork app will access the database with</dd>
 </dl>

 ## Database